 This Red Velvet Cake Mix Cinnamon Rolls recipe is easier than your from scratch rolls but taste just as good.

-Breakfast for a special occasion like Christmas or Valentine’s Day…or any day of the week.
+These Red Velvet Cake Mix Cinnamon Rolls can be breakfast for a special occasion like Christmas or Valentine’s Day…or any day of the week.

 RED VELVET CAKE MIX CINNAMON ROLLS